rclark848/PIRE_Bioinformatics/Day_1_Labs/Linkage_Disequilibrium_Lab.md

 dat[,logdist:=log10(abs(POS2-POS1))]
 ```

-We want to calculate average LD for all pairs of loci with similar distance apart.
+We want to calculate average LD for all pairs of loci with a similar distance apart.
 Here, we'll round distance down to the nearest multiple of 0.25 *log*<sub>10</sub> basepairs apart:

 ``` r
 dat[,distclass:=floor(logdist/0.25)*0.25+0.25/2]